Steps for Writing an Easy-to-Understand Employment Contract

 Keep the Language Simple and Honest

 Write like you’re explaining things to a friend; make sure to use simple language and short paragraphs.
 If a sentence feels confusing, simplify it.
 Once you’ve written everything, it’s smart to let a legal expert review the document to make sure it follows the law.
 That way, you’ll have something that’s both compliant and easy to read.
-A contract friend should never feel intimidating; it should make things clearer.
+A simple employment contract should never feel intimidating; it should make things clearer.

 A Contract That Works for Everyone